poppeman/Pictus/readme.txt

 			Copyright(c) Pontus Mårdnäs.
 			www.poppeman.se
-			poppeman@gmail.com
+			pontus@mardnas.se

 1. Introduction:
 ================
-Pictus is a free (as in beer) image viewer.
+Pictus is a free image viewer.
 It is designed to be fast and simple to use while avoiding to waste precious screen space.